-The Willamette Basin drains approximately 29,785 km2 (11,500 mi2) in northwestern Oregon between the Cascade and Coast Ranges.
+The Willamette Basin drains approximately 29,785 km (11,500 mi) in northwestern Oregon between the Cascade and Coast Ranges.
 There are approximately 65,796 km (40,884 mi) of stream length in the Willamette Subbasins project area based on the National Hydrography Dataset (NHD).
 The Willamette River is formed by the confluence of two major tributaries, the Coast Fork Willamette River and the Middle Fork Willamette River.
 The Coast Fork originates in the foothills of the Cascade Mountains, while the Middle Fork originates in the high Cascades.
 These two rivers merge near the city of Eugene to form the Willamette River, which then travels about 187 miles before flowing into the Columbia River at river mile 101, at Portland.

-Additional major tributaries to the Willamette River include the McKenzie River, the Long Tom River, the North and South Santiam Rivers, the Santiam River, and the Clackamas River.
-The Willamette Subbasins TMDL has been revised to include the Willamette River mainstem and lower reaches of major tributaries downstream from dams.
+The Willamette Basin includes numerous Additional major tributaries, including to the Coast Fork Willamette River, the Middle Fork Willamette River, include the McKenzie River, the Long Tom River, the North and South Santiam Rivers, the Santiam River, and the Clackamas River.
+The

+Willamette Subbasins TMDL has been revised to include the Willamette River mainstem and lower reaches of major tributaries downstream from dams.